-What are the benefits of a remortgage?
+The benefits of a remortgage

-Remortgage are particularly popular with people who have built up a significant amount of equity in their homes.
+Remortgages are particularly popular with people who have built up a significant amount of equity in their homes.
 By remortgaging, you can release equity and access the funds that are currently tied up in the property.

-With interest rates now being at an all time low – Has there ever been a better time?
+With interest rates now being at an all-time low – Has there ever been a better time?